jiyeon1997/youtube-downloader-python/README.md

 If you download too much, you are likely to be banned from YouTube.

+### AUTHOR

+Ji Yeon, Cheon

+email : somos3993@gmail.com

-Let me know what features you'd like to add.
+Let me know what features you'd like to add or error.

 Thank you!